michaelthomasletts/michaelthomasletts.github.io/content/blog/the-wilderness-and-the-no-place.md

 Thus there emerge *places* and *no-places*, as surely as The Wilderness once stood amid stumps and sawdust.
 Just a few small enclaves preserve the conditions conducive to prosperous human life; around them spreads a barren, boundariless terrain of digital attention markets, emotional exploitation, artificial "intelligence", and parasocial consolation — the sawdust of society.

 We needn't guess about what sorts of legends or myths people of the future will tell about this chapter of human experience.
 Already, we see the formation of online mythologies and [unambiguous affectations](https://en.wikipedia.org/wiki/Gen_Z_stare) which capture not *literal, auditable facts* about this chapter of human experience but rather its *emotional and spiritual resonance*.
-Only the prophets of doom, like Oswald Spengler and authors of the ancient Vedas, provide anything remotely instructive or edifying for the countless young people *consciously experiencing the erasure of home* and asking themselves -- *why me?*
+Only the prophets of doom, like Oswald Spengler and authors of the ancient Vedas, provide anything remotely instructive or edifying for the countless young people *consciously experiencing the erasure of home* and asking themselves -- *where am I?*

 ## The Last Place